Ansarul-Trigger/Ansarul-Trigger/README.md

  ✅ Photoshop / Illustrator / Figma

 - 🔭 I’m currently working on skido page
-- 🌱 I’m currently learning php
+- 🌱 I’m currently learning Laravel
 - 👯 I’m looking to collaborate on github
 - 💬 Ask me about Web development
 - 📫 How to reach me: +8801736503006